Kozea/Pynuts/doc/Advanced tutorial.rst

 File uploads
 ------------

-Pynuts relies on `Flask-Uploads <http://packages.python.org/Flask-Uploads/>`_ to handle file uploads, and also provides some built-in fields and validators.
+Pynuts relies on `Flask-Uploads <http://packages.python.org/Flask-Uploads/>`_ to handle file uploads, and also provides some built-in form fields and validators.

 Defining uploading handlers